hmcts/rse-cft-lib/README.md

 This will launch (in a single JVM):

 * Your application
-* CCD data, definition & user profile applications
+* CCD data, definition & user profile services
 * AM role assignment service

 Plus (in docker):